BioBox/spm/README.md

 spm - simple password manager
 =============================

-spm is a single fully POSIX shell compliant script utilizing [GnuPG](https://gnupg.org/) in combination with basic tools such as find(1) and tree(1).
+spm is a single fully POSIX shell compliant script utilizing gpg2(1) in combination with basic tools such as find(1) and tree(1).

-Passwords are saved as individually encrypted files inside a directory structure of arbitrary depth.
-Directory and file names represent group and entry names respectively.
+spm stores everything in a directory structure where passwords correspond to individually [PGP](https://gnupg.org/) encrypted files, optionally residing inside nested subdirectories of arbitrary depth, where any subdirectory can be interpreted as a (sub)group to manage large collections easily.

 This project started as a fork of mneum's [tpm](https://github.com/nmeum/tpm) which at that time was lacking crucial features such as removing or listing existent entries (it still does).